-I explain how to reflect this foreign adoption in the child’s Philippine birth certificate in a step by step manner.
+I explain, step by step, how to reflect this foreign adoption in the child’s Philippine birth certificate.

 How will the adoption be recognized?

-Recognizing this foreign adoption is a 1 to 1.5 year Philippine court case.
+Recognizing this foreign adoption requires a court takes that takes about 1 to 1.5 years.

 Since the Philippines did not process the adoption (i.e. Not the ICAB), this court case is primarily to determine if the foreign adoption was validly obtained.